Skip to content

 NonNullable<T> is a utility type that we can use to avoid null or undefined.

-1type Colors = "green" | "red" | undefined | null
+type Colors = "green" | "red" | undefined | null

-3type CorrectColors = NonNullable<Colors> // "green" | "red"
+type CorrectColors = NonNullable<Colors> // "green" | "red"

 But the interesting part is, this type is only worked if you use —strictNullChecks flag or set strictNullChecks: true on your tsconfig.